astropy/astropy/docs/models/parameters.rst

 >>> p1.parameters
 [0.0, 0.0, 0.0, 0.0, 0.0]

-- Coefficients can be set using the `parameters` attribute
+- Coefficients can be set using the `~astropy.models.models.ParametricModel.parameters` attribute

 >>> p1.parameters = [0, 1, 2, 3, 4]
 >>> p1.parameters